 DAM combines the renaming, resizing, and syndication functions.
 This ensures you’re completing all required steps before you push digital assets out to wherever they need to go.

 Ultimately, the function of a DAM is optimization.
-Optimization means the right digital asset is configured to meet the specific requirements of a given sales channel.
-Thus, meeting the goals of delivering a strong brand message, delighting visitors, and converting them into customers becomes far simpler.
+What this means is that you configure the exact digital asset you need to meet the specific requirements of a given sales channel.
+Subsequently, optimization simplifies the process of delivering a strong brand message, engaging visitors, and transforming them into customers.

 Optimizing your digital assets is quite arduous if we haven’t emphasized that enough.
 Hence, the DAM is built to take over the heavy lifting for you.
 WIth DAM combined with a robust PIM, you can grow sales from successful product pages.